Halocarbon vs GHG

 What is a GHG?

-From the moment a halocarbon is released into the air, the gas loses its title as refrigerant due to the loss of its molecular stability.
-It then becomes a greenhouse gas (GHG) and placed on a metric, which classifies its global warming potential (GWP).
+From the moment a halocarbon is released into the air, the gas loses its classification as a refrigerant due to the loss of its molecular stability.
+It then becomes a greenhouse gas (GHG) and gets placed on a scale, which classifies its global warming potential (GWP).

 Working Against Pollution atGeneration HaloCAREbure

-The laws concerning halocarbons clearly indicate that refrigerant gases cannot be released by a direct or indirect means (pollution potential) into the air.
+The laws concerning halocarbons clearly state that refrigerant gases cannot be released by a direct or indirect means (pollution potential) into the air.

 (Q-2, r.29 CHAPTER I, SECTION II, 5)

-We do not support markets that promote pollution potential, which allow large corporations to continue their brute polluting capabilities.
+We do not support markets that promote pollution potential, which allow large corporations to continue their large-scale polluting capabilities.

 We are resolved to not profit from any form of carbon market that permits the release of these gases through INDIRECT pollution potentials — This is certainly the quickest way to an ecological disaster.